RosettaCommons/documentation/Rosetta-on-different-scales.md

 This document attempts to address in a harder sense how many nstruct models one wants for different types of experiments (and why!), and in a softer sense approximately how much computer time we are talking about.
 The [[results analysis|Analyzing-Results]] page also addresses the issue.

+Broadly, the number of models one needs to address a problem is related to the size of the search space, which is related to the number and type of degrees of freedom.
+The major classes of degrees of freedom, in order of complexity, are:
+* sidechain rotamer freedom (small numbers of atoms move)
+* sidechain design freedom (functionally a superset of rotameric freedom: some rotamer just have different atoms)
+* rigid body freedom (docking problems)
+* backbone freedom (moving the backbone atoms relative to one another) Backbone freedom is most expensive because it is a very rugged search space (tightly packed atoms must be moved carefully) and, as a consequence of [[internal coordinate folding]], large motions can produce lever arm effects that disturb large parts of models.

 The diagram sketches out different experiments available on a logarithmic nstruct scale.
 Assume computer time is positively correlated with nstruct.